 Prof. Weaver is the author of Sacred Music as Public Image for Holy Roman Emperor Ferdinand III: Representing the Counter-Reformation Monarch at the End of the Thirty Years' War (Ashgate, 2012), co-editor (with Daniel Abraham and Catholic University alumna Alicia Kopfstein-Penk) of Leonard Bernstein and Washington, DC: Works, Politics, Performances (University of Rochester Press, 2020), and editor of the forthcoming volume A Companion to Music at the Habsburg Courts in the Sixteenth and Seventeenth Centuries (Brill).
 He has also edited scholarly editions of seventeenth-century music, including Motets by Emperor Ferdinand III and Other Musicians from the Habsburg Court, 1637–1657, Collegium Musicum: Yale University, second series 18 (A-R Editions, 2012); Giovanni Felice Sances, Motetti a 2, 3, 4, e cinque voci (1642), Recent Researches in the Music of the Baroque Era 148 (A-R Editions, 2008); and works by Antonio Bertali, Giovanni Valentini, and Pietro Verdina in the Web Library of Seventeenth-Century Music (http://www.sscm-wlscm.org).
 His publications also include articles in the Journal of Musicology, Journal of the Royal Musical Association, Journal of Musicological Research, Music & Letters, Journal of Seventeenth-Century Music, Journal of the American Viola Society, Schütz-Jahrbuch, Early Music, and Nineteenth-Century Music Review, in addition to a number of book chapters, encyclopedia entries, and reviews.
-His current projects include an exploration of the diplomatic function of musical sources in the sixteenth and seventeenth centuries, for which he received the Martha Goldsworthy Arnold Fellowship to pursue research at the Riemenschneider Bach Institute at Baldwin Wallace University, as well as an examination of aspects of narrative in Schumann’s songs and song cycles, as well as an exploration of the diplomatic function of a sacred music print dedicated to Ferdinand III in 1648.
+His current projects include an exploration of the diplomatic function of musical sources in the sixteenth and seventeenth centuries, for which he received the Martha Goldsworthy Arnold Fellowship to pursue research at the Riemenschneider Bach Institute at Baldwin Wallace University, as well as an examination of aspects of narrative in Schumann’s songs and song cycles, for which he received a grant from the Deutscher Akademischer Austauschdienst to do research in Germany.